sciactive/nephele/README.md

 # Work in Progress

 Nephele is currently a work in progress.
-You can [install and run it](https://www.npmjs.com/package/nephele), but building adapters and authenticators for it is not recommended yet, because it will significantly change before the 1.0 release.
+You can [install](https://www.npmjs.com/package/nephele) and [run](https://www.npmjs.com/package/nephele-serve) it, but building adapters and authenticators for it is not recommended yet, because it will significantly change before the 1.0 release.

-It is being actively developed by [SciActive Inc](https://sciactive.com/) for use in [Port87](https://port87.com/).
+It is being actively developed by [SciActive Inc](https://sciactive.com/) for use in [Port87](https://port87.com/) and [QuickDAV](https://sciactive.com/quickdav/).

+# What is WebDAV

+WebDAV (Web Distributed Authoring and Versioning) is a protocol that allows users to access and manage files stored on a remote server.
+It is commonly used for web-based file sharing and collaboration, as it allows users to upload, download, and edit files directly from a web browser.

+WebDAV is based on HTTP (Hypertext Transfer Protocol) and uses the same basic communication methods, but adds additional features and functionality specifically designed for file management.
+These features include support for file locking, collections, and metadata.

+WebDAV is a popular protocol for file sharing and collaboration, as it is easy to use and allows users to access their files from any device with an internet connection.
+It is also secure, with support for encrypted data transfer and authentication to prevent unauthorized access to files.

 # Compliance